-Model Tree Pane The Model Tree pane lists the objects placed on the build tray in a parent-child hierarchy.
+Model Tree Pane The Model Tree pane lists the objects placed on the build tray.
 By default, the pane "floats" - that is, you can move it to another position on the screen and resize it.
 Alternatively, you can fix its position at the left of the application window, and even hide it.